chapering/chapering.github.io/_pages/research.md

 * program analysis and run-time support for testing and validation of multi-language software systems, and their applications to discovering and diagnosing correctness bugs and security vulnerabilities across (programming) languages.

 ## Funding acknowledgement

+Our research has been enabled by grants offered by several funding agencies.
+We gratefully acknowledge their great support!

 *